mosqueiro/zcorenetwork-docs-eng/ecosystem/zcr-token-bsc/tokenomics.md

 ## Burns

-> ZCR burns are inherent processes, carried out through the ZCN network and the ZCore AI platform.
-Unlike conventional methods, these native burns are deducted directly from the total supply, rather than being sent to a specific burn address.
-This results in a more accurate representation of the token's market cap.
+> :fire: ZCR burns, essential to its operation, are carried out through the ZCN network and the ZCore AI platform.
+Unlike conventional practices, these native burns decrease the total supply directly, without the need to transfer to a specific burn address.
+This method ensures a more accurate representation of the token's market cap.
+With the continuous reduction of the total supply, ZCR becomes a deflationary token, which potentially increases its value due to increasing scarcity in the market.
+>
+>
+>
+> :globe\_with\_meridians: The initial supply of ZCR is 2.5 billion, and you can track the burns by checking the supply listed on BscScan: [https://bscscan.com/token/0x0e8fe6eed5342ea9189d9268d088821f0532fb74](https://bscscan.com/token/0x0e8fe6eed5342ea9189d9268d088821f0532fb74).

 ## Top Holders